Siau Island tarsier: Conservation

 The Sangihe Islands are known for their critically endangered avifauna, and concerns about the conservation status of the Siau Island tarsier grew before its formal description.
 The Siau Island tarsier was selected for the list of "The World's 25 Most Endangered Primates" by the IUCN Species Survival Commission, Primate Specialist Group.
-Some of the reasons as to why this species of tarsier is critically endangered is because they are hunted for their meat, to be used as traditional medicine and to be sold as domestic pets in the pet trade.
+This species of tarsier is critically endangered because they are hunted for their meat, used as traditional medicine, and sold as domestic pets in the pet trade.
 Its habit is at risk since it is not recorded as a protected area, and therefore is subjective to drastic habitat loss if no conservation practices are put in place.
 The progressive disappearance of its habitat, with the large population of the Siau people [311 people/km2], restrains the primate communities within a small area.
-Other threats such as the volcanic activities of the island, though most of these are interconnected and all play an important role in the endangerment of the tumpara tarsier.
+Other threats include the volcanic activities of the island, though most of these are interconnected and all play an important role in the endangerment of the tumpara tarsier.
 This species is rapidly declining, having declined by more than 25% in the last 25 years.